peytoncordero/DRI25/text-analysis.md

 Check all sentences below that are correct:

 <Quiz>
-- `urlopen` can save the contents of a webpage into a variable.*
 - To use NLTK functions on a string, we can transform it into a NLTK Text object.*
 - NLTK let's you tokenize (split) a giant string into a list of substrings, considering punctuations and edge cases like `don't`.*
 </Quiz>